LukasMnt/md_viewer_catppuccin_like_theme/README.md

 Color accent: Mauve (well, only links actually use it but it's here)

 ## Notes
-- In blocks of code, the first line is shifted on the right, don't know why too
+- ~In blocks of code, the first line is shifted on the right, don't know why too~ Done, I forgot to reset padding :]
 - It may be incomplete because of my basic usage of it.
 - Some `!important` tags are required at few spots and I don't know why, help is welcome
 - Sorry for my poor frenchy english